 Mimi turned and gave a surprised gasp.
 Yolei swayed in the middle of the street, clad only in pajamas and glaring straight at her.
 "Miyako?" she asked, walking over to her, "what are you doing out here like this?"

 Yolei's eyes flashed with hateful fire.
 Her mind flashed with the memories of Mimi's wrongdoings.
 The bath brush scraping into her back.
 The stink of Mimi's vomit in response to her room.
-The hard, cold pole Mimi shoved her against in the mall.
+The hard, cold poles Mimi shoved her against in the mall.
 The stuck-up bitch.
 How dare she treat her like a loser, and then throw it all back in her face!
 Each angry memory made her surge with more heat, feeding her desire for revenge, and she welcomed the sensations with bared teeth.

-Mimi looked at her empty, angry eyes, then reached for her hand… but it was so hot she had to let go, her own hand starting to turn red. "…M-Miyako?!" she whimpered.
+Mimi looked at her empty, angry eyes, then reached for her hand… but it was so hot she had to let go, her own hand starting to turn red.
+"M-Miyako?!" she whimpered.

 "No," Yolei heard herself hiss.
 "I am…"

-Orange flames danced around Yolei's feet, then shot up and engulfed her.
-Mimi pulled back in horror as she rose up and took on a new, terrifying shape: a giant fireball with malicious black and red eyes with a gaping maw covered in flaming stitches, hovering above a sphere of glowing asteroid-like rock.
+Orange flames danced around her feet, then shot up and engulfed her.
+Mimi pulled back in horror as she rose up and took on a new, terrifying shape: a giant fireball with malicious black and red eyes and a gaping maw covered in flaming stitches, hovering above a sphere of glowing asteroid-like rock.
 Two claw-like hands of fire rose out of the center flame, spitting little burning flecks as they clenched and unclenched, their arms more fiery spheres connected by smaller asteroids.
-All the snow on the street vanished in a puff of steam, and the awnings on the buildings ignited.
+All the snow on the street vanished in a puff of steam, and awnings on buildings ignited.
 The blazing monstrosity raised its fists into the air and it roared its name: "JACHOMON!"

 Palmon's jaw hit the concrete.
 "Holy—!" was all she could say.

 Jachomon watched her disappear around the corner with a wicked gaping smile and a dry, wheezing laugh.
-Mimi screaming in terror was exactly what Yolei had wanted to see… but it was nowhere near enough reparation.
+Mimi screaming in terror was exactly what Yolei had wanted to see… but it was nowhere near enough.
 She thought of pursuing the spoiled brat, but Mimi was hardly worth her time compared to others; it was time to go after the worst offenders, and not just to scare them… but she had so many people to burn, and going after them one by one would be a pain; how could she get them all in one place?
-Was there a place or person she could lure them all to?...
-Wait… Yes, there was.
+Was there a place or person she could lure them all to?… Wait… Yes, there was.
 The fiery beast turned and floated down the street.